ezhilmathik/MeluXina-Bootcamp-Feb-9-10/MeluXina.md

     ```

 - ## For the afternoon session (9th and 10th February)
-- ## Now it is time to edit your batch script (climate.sh) before launhing your Jupyter notebook, please follow the following steps:
+- ## Now it is time to edit your batch script (climate.sh) before launching your Jupyter notebook, please follow the following steps:
   ```
   [u100490@login02 u100490]$ emacs(emacs -nw)/vim climate.sh
   #!/bin/bash -l